1 Introduction

 Pausanias writes that Leucippus, son of Thurimachus, had no sons, and was succeeded by Peratus, son of his daughter Calchinia.
 [2]

-However, in Castor's list of the kings of Sicyon, Messapus comes after Leucippus, and Eratus comes after Messapus.
+However, in Castor's list of the kings of Sicyon, Messapus is listed after Leucippus, and Eratus after Messapus.
 [3]

-This suggests that Messapus was Calchinia's husband and Peratus' father.
+This suggests that Messapus was the husband of Leucippus' daughter Calchinia and the father of Peratus.

 2.2 Daughter of Thurimachus, the 7th king of Sicyon